-- Promote a trauma informed, nurturing, caring, safe and positive environment within the provisions. - Encourage self-esteem and self-assertiveness, through the curriculum and through mentoring within our provisions and Outreach Programme. - Ensure students are taught to understand and manage risk through personal, social, health and economic (PSHE) education, Relationship and Sex Education (RSE) and through all aspects of life, including staying safe online.
+- Promote the wellfair of children as well as a trauma informed, nurturing, caring, safe and positive environment across all provisions. - Encourage self-esteem and self-assertiveness, through the curriculum and through mentoring within our provisions and Outreach Programme. - Ensure students are taught to understand and manage risk through personal, social, health and economic (PSHE) education, Relationship and Sex Education (RSE) and through all aspects of life, including staying safe online.